BilalHassan90/av-lab.github.io/1-research.md

 - Christopher J Holder, Majid Khonji, Jorge Dias (2020). “**Input Optimisation Network for Semantic Segmentation of Underexposed Images**.”
 IEEE International Symposium on Safety, Security, and Rescue Robotics (**SSRR**), Abu Dhabi, UAE. [[paper](https://ieeexplore.ieee.org/document/9292626)]

 ## AV System Integration and Smart Cities
-This research focuses on the integration of autonomous vehicle systems into smart cities.
+This line of research focuses on the integration of autonomous vehicle systems into smart cities.
 It entails the development of strategies for mission planning, efficient EV charging, and the creation of risk-aware frameworks for autonomous operations under uncertainty.
-All these efforts aim at enhancing the efficiency and sustainability of autonomous technologies within urban environments.
+The aim is to enhance the efficiency and sustainability of autonomous technologies within urban environments.

 <img src="/1-research/integration-img/delivery-robot.gif" height="200">
 ### Publications